Roy Winston (poker player)

-Roy S. Winston, M.D (born March 5) is an American physician, entrepreneur and professional poker player, founder and CEO of LaserAway, LLC and a C-Suite Executive for Pacira Biosciences from Brooklyn, New York.
+Roy S. Winston (born March 5) is an American physician, entrepreneur and professional poker player, founder and CEO of LaserAway, LLC and a former C-Suite Executive for Pacira Biosciences from Brooklyn, New York.
 He won the World Poker Tour Borgata Main Event championship in 2007 for over $1.5 million.

 Biography

 Winston, who was raised in New York City and attended Stuyvesant High School, received a degree from the University of Pennsylvania and a Doctor of Medicine from the Mount Sinai School of Medicine.
 He completed an anesthesiology residency at the University of Florida College of Medicine.
 Dr. Winston was a professor of anesthesiology at Emory University and The University of California and was appointed to the Georgia Board of Medical Examiners by Governor Zell Miller.
 Dr. Winston founded LaserAway, LLC in Los Angeles, California; the company specializes in the removal of tattoos, sun damage and unwanted hair.
 He began playing tournament poker in 2006 and now plays full-time professionally and hosts high-stakes games at the Bicycle Casino in Los Angeles, California.
 Winston also writes a pro blog for Card Player and is a Full Tilt Pro on Full Tilt Poker.